| Pertile was born on 9 November 1885

 October, he sang in La bohème with Mafalda Favero,

-Pertile sang Pollione for the first time in a Scala production,
+Pertile sang Pollione for the first time in a Scala production

+that also starred Scacciati, Stignani and De Angelis.
 During 1932, Pertile remained in Italy singing his repertoire

 in Milan, Turin, Genoa, Naples, Verona, Bergamo, Ferrara and

+Bologna.
 In 1933 Pertile stayed mainly in Italy singing in Turin,

-of October in a concert), and Parma.
+October in a concert), and Parma.
 He ventured outside Italy

+Rossini and Morelli.
 In 1934 Pertile started reducing his appearances.
 He sang

-at La Scala for the only six times in his career as Fernando
+at La Scala as Fernando

-in La favorita (18th of January with Stignani, Danise and
+in La favorita for the only six times in his career (18 January with Stignani, Danise and

 Pasero).
 One can wonder what happened to the high parts of the role